discordjs/guide/guide/sharding/README.md

 </branch>

-The above code utilizes discord.js's sharding manager to spawn the recommended amount of shards for your bot.
+The above code utilizes the discord.js sharding manager to spawn the recommended amount of shards for your bot.
 The recommended amount should be approximately 1,000 guilds per shard.
 Note that you have to attach the event listener to `shardCreate` before calling `.spawn()` to prevent a race condition possibly preventing shard 0 from logging the successful launch.
 Even though you provide the token here, you will still need to send it over to the main bot file in `client.login()`, so don't forget to do that.

 ::: tip
 You can find the methods available for the ShardingManager class <branch version="11.x" inline>[here](https://discord.js.org/#/docs/main/v11/class/ShardingManager)</branch><branch version="12.x" inline>[here](https://discord.js.org/#/docs/main/stable/class/ShardingManager)</branch>.
 Though, you may not be making much use of this section, unlike the next feature we will explore, which you may learn about by clicking [this link](/sharding/additional-information.md).